Semi-parametric inference based on adaptively collected data: Main results

 \subsection{Fixed direction inference for the partial linear model}

-In various applications, one is only interested in estimating linear functionals of the target parameter vector.
+In many applications, one is only interested in estimating linear functionals of the target parameter vector.
 Concretely, given a unit-norm vector $\OneDirect\in\R^{\TargetDim}$, consider the problem of providing confidence intervals for the scalar target $\TrueOneDirectPar \defn \inprod{\OneDirect}{\TrueTargetPar}$; standard examples include the first coordinate $\TrueTargetPar_{1}$, or the difference between two coordinates $\TrueTargetPar_1 - \TrueTargetPar_2$.
-In this section, we show that inferential guarantees for such scalar quantities can be obtained under much weaker conditions than~\Cref{thm:linear_new1}.
+We will show that inferential guarantees for such scalar quantities can be obtained under much weaker conditions than Theorem~\ref{thm:linear_new1}.
 Namely, we only require Assumption~\ref{assn-lin-selection-prob} to hold for coordinates $j$ for which $\OneDirect_j$ is non-zero.